conwetlab/fiware-rss/README.md

 where ${base_code} is the folder where the code will be downloaded from the repository.

-### Ubuntu 12.04.2 LTS

-Revenue Settlement and Sharing System is a Java 6 project built using for its management the software project tool Apache Maven.
-This means that it is required to install them.
+Revenue Settlement and Sharing System is a Java 6 project built using for its management the software project tool Apache Maven.This means that it is required to install them.
+The following installation  has been done using as base O.S.
+Ubuntu 12.04.2 LTS.
 To do it:

 * Install Java 6